Yup, there are so many incredible and a heap of the best places in the UK to visit. So much so that you’ll be spoilt for choice.

-Once there, explore a few of the islands and find one gorgeous stone cottages to rent on one of the islands.
+Once there, explore a few of the islands and find one gorgeous stone cottage to rent on one of the islands.

-Make sure to run to also rent a bike, head into the bay shallow waters for kayaking and wander the charming tropical gardens on Tresco Island.
-They really are some of the best places in the UK if you want an island adventure.
+Make sure to run to also rent a bike, head into the bay’s shallow waters for kayaking and wander the charming tropical gardens on Tresco Island.
+They are some of the best places in the UK if you want an island adventure.

 7.)
 Edinburgh, Scotland

 Edinburgh is one of my favourite Scottish cities.
-With thousands of years of history, a castle onto of an ancient volcanic butte and the picturesque old town, it really is a great place to dip into the beauty of a Scottish city.
+With thousands of years of history, a castle onto an ancient volcanic butte and a picturesque old town, it is a great place to dip into the beauty of a Scottish city.

 Be sure to check out the Royal Mile and Holyrood Palace (the Queen’s palace whilst in Edinburgh),